-- 1. Locate the vFlash media slot on the front of the system. - 2.
-To remove the installed SD vFlash card, push inward on the card to release it, and pull the card from the card slot.
+- 1. Locate the vFlash media slot on the system. - 2.
+To remove the SD vFlash card, push inward on the card to release it, and pull the card from the card slot.

-Figure 36.
+Figure 37.
 Removing and Installing the SD vFlash Card

-- 1. SD vFlash card - SD vFlash card slot - 3.
-To install the SD vFlash card, insert the contact-pin end of the SD card into the card slot on the module. - NOTE: The slot is keyed to ensure correct insertion of the card. - 4.
+1. SD vFlash card

+- SD vFlash card slot - 3.
+To install the SD vFlash card, with the label side facing up, insert the contact-pin end of the SD card into the card slot on the module. - NOTE: The slot is keyed to ensure correct insertion of the card. - 4.
 Press inward on the card to lock it into the slot.